 GeneCards Summary for SCARB2 Gene

 SCARB2 (Scavenger Receptor Class B Member 2) is a Protein Coding gene.
-Diseases associated with SCARB2 include epilepsy, progressive myoclonic 4, with or without renal failure and unverricht-lundborg syndrome.
-Among its related pathways are Lysosome.
-GO annotations related to this gene include enzyme binding and receptor activity.
+Diseases associated with SCARB2 include Epilepsy, Progressive Myoclonic, 4, With Or Without Renal Failure and Unverricht-Lundborg Syndrome.
+Among its related pathways are Primary Focal Segmental Glomerulosclerosis FSGS and Vesicle-mediated transport.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and receptor activity.
 An important paralog of this gene is CD36.